keokilee/makahiki/README.markdown

 If you're on Windows, there's also a screencast on installing Pinax in Windows on [Beshr Kayali's blog](http://beshrkayali.com/posts/10/).
 Note that you can ignore the section adding/removing Genshi.

 ## Prerequisites
 * [Python](http://www.python.org/download/) 2.5 or higher (but not Python 3).
+On Windows machines, it is recommended that you use the 32 bit version, as using 64 bit seems to have issues.
 Verify that you have it installed by typing `python` at the command prompt.
 The interpreter should launch.
 Close the interpreter by typing `exit()`.
 * If on Mac OS X, make sure that the Apple Developer Tools are installed (which is bundled with XCode).
 You can either get this from your Mac's install DVD or from Apple's [site](http://developer.apple.com/technologies/xcode.html).
 Note that you need an Apple developer account (which is free) to download from Apple.
 * [Python Imaging Library](http://www.pythonware.com/products/pil/) (PIL).